IgorCunha10/IgorCunha10/README.md

 ### About me
 Hi, welcome to my Github page.
 It's an honor to welcome you. :wave:

-My name is Igor Cunha, I'm 22 years old, I live in Brasília, Brazil and I'm currently studying Computer Science at Universidade do Distrito Federal - UnDF.
+My name is Igor Cunha, I'm 22 years old, I live in Brasília - Brazil and I'm currently studying Computer Science at Universidade do Distrito Federal - UnDF.

 ### Goals
-My main goals are currently mastering the technologies used in Web Development, focusing on Frontend.
+My main goals are currently mastering the technologies used in Android Development, focusing on Java.
 Study through official documentation, university curriculum and internet projects.
 I'm looking to learn more about this incredible universe of technology and that's why I'm constantly studying.

 ### Projects
 You can access my projects right here on my Github page.